European Tour (Daddy Yankee)

 The European Tour was a concert tour by the reggaeton performer Daddy Yankee to promote his album Mundial.
-The tour visited 10 cities in 9 different countries.
+The tour visited 10 cities in 9 countries.
 The tour started on May 1, 2012, in Napoli, Italy and ended in Stockholm, Sweden.
 This tour marked the second time that he toured as a headliner in Europe.

 The tour had a total attendance of 300,000 fans and the set list included some songs of his following studio album, Prestige.